Pedro Páez: Life

 Páez was born in 1564 in the village of Olmeda de la Cebolla (now Olmeda de las Fuentes), near Madrid, which until August of that year had been a hamlet of the city of Alcalá de Henares.
-He was born sixteen years before the union of the Spanish and the Portuguese crowns (1580-1640); that union would determine the span of Páez's missionary activity.
+He was born sixteen years before the union of the Spanish and the Portuguese crowns (1580–1640); that union would determine the span of Páez's missionary activity.
 In his youth, he studied at the Jesuit college in Belmonte, Cuenca.
 He was long thought to have then proceeded to study in the University of Coimbra, but recent studies have shown that he did his higher studies at the University of Alcalá.
 Around that time, he entered the Society of Jesus and was later ordained a priest.

 In keeping with his religious vows as a Jesuit, Paez offered himself up for service in the East Indies, and in 1588 was sent to Goa (then part of Portuguese India), where he served at the College of St. Paul operated by the Jesuits in that city.
 The following year, a direct command of King Philip II of Spain was given for some Jesuits to go to Ethiopia to make contact with the surviving members of a Jesuit mission there, as well as exploring the possible union of the Ethiopian Church with the Catholic Church.
 With Antonio de Montserrat in command, the two set out for Ethiopia.
 Upon arrival in Yemen, however, the pair were betrayed by the native officer who had been entrusted with accompanying them on the mission.
 Handed from one local chieftain to another, they were held captive for nearly seven years, from 1590 to 1596, during which he learned Arabic.
-During this period he had to travel through the Hadramaut and Rub 'al Khali deserts, and tasted coffee in Mocha, being most probably the first European to undergo such experiences.
+During this period he had to travel through the Hadramaut and Rub 'al Khali deserts, and tasted coffee in Mocha, being one of the first European to undergo such experiences since Pero da Covilhã in 1488 or Francisco Alvares in 1562.
 The pair were finally ransomed by the Jesuits in Goa and returned to that city, where they spent some time recuperating from their ordeal.
 Unfortunately Monserrat never recovered, dying in 1600.